 When Galloway confronts the drunk Danny about why he asked for the transfer order from Jessup, on the line where she mentions the Pentagon, what she is saying obviously does not match up with her lips.

 When Col Jessup orders his clerk to get the White House on the phone the clerk responds with, "Yes, sir."
 In the Marine Corps the proper response for "order understood and will be carried out" is "Aye-aye, sir."

 While meeting with defense attorneys in Guantanamo Bay, Colonel Jessup says "Speak softly and carry an armored tank division."
 It is highly unlikely that any marine would ever say such a thing, particularly one as gung ho as Jessup.
 An armored tank division is an army unit.
 Marine divisions are basically light infantry for maximum deployability.
 Colonel Jessup would hardly suggest an army formation as the quintessential element of national power.
-US Marines have armoured battalions.
-It would have been more appropriate for Jessop to have said "Speak softly and carry and armoured tank battalion".
+US Marines have armored battalions.
+It would have been more appropriate for Jessup to have said "Speak softly and carry an armored tank battalion".